freerange/contracts/src/example-sow.md

 GFR will invoice on the first working day of the month, payment to be received within 28 days.

 ## Dates of work
-6 two week sprints between September 2019 and March 2020 Sprint  1 - Tues  3 Sept
+6 two week iterations between September 2019 and March 2020 Iteration  1 - Tues  3 Sept
-  Sprint  2 - Tues 17 Sept
+  Iteration  2 - Tues 17 Sept
-  Sprint  3 - Tues  1 Oct
+  Iteration  3 - Tues  1 Oct
-  Sprint  4 - Tues 15 Oct
+  Iteration  4 - Tues 15 Oct
-  Sprint  5 - Tues 29 Oct
+  Iteration  5 - Tues 29 Oct
-  Sprint  6 - Tues 12 Nov
+  Iteration  6 - Tues 12 Nov

 ## The Work